-When evaluating VR training solutions, there are many great options to consider.
+When evaluating virtual simulation options, there are many great options to consider.
 It can be a substantial undertaking.
 How can you most efficiently evaluate the the many offerings available?

-In a previous post ‘Setting the Stage for Effective VR for Medical Simulation‘ we discussed considerations to be made when evaluating solutions.
-This post offers an additional planning tool you can use to ensure that your implementation aligns well with the underlying objectives of all project stakeholders.
+This post offers a planning tool you can use to ensure that your implementation aligns well with the underlying objectives of all project stakeholders.

 This planning tool is a modified implementation of the highly effective ‘Business Model Canvas,’ a strategic management template for developing business models.
 The process helps achieve focus and clarity, and could be equally effective in implementing VR for medical training.